 The Shillington Storm Drainage Improvement Project will reduce flooding and erosion in the project area.
 The project area covers about 480 acres and includes the following neighborhoods: Olde Georgetown, Quail Hollow IV and Seven Eagles.
 The project is roughly north of Smithfield Church Road, south of Sharon Road, east of Park Road and west of Sharon Acres Road.
 The watershed extends south of Gleneagles Road to McMullen Creek and includes the western half of the Quail Hollow Country Club.
 The Charlotte City Council awarded the construction contract for the Shillington Place Storm Drainage Improvement Project to Ferebee Corporation (Ferebee) and a notice-to-proceed was issued on May 7, 2012.
-A construction inspector has been assigned and will be on site daily to address any questions or concerns.
+Construction was completed on July 18, 2014.
 Please note that efforts are taken to minimize disruption to nearby property owners and residents.

 - Reduce structure and street flooding throughout the neighborhood.